-The Mobile SAFELINK Horizontal Lifeline System is designed for up to four (4) users at one time, with a capacity (including clothing, tools, etc.) up to 310 lbs (140.6 kg) per user along the entire system, NOT per span.
+The Mobile SafeLink Horizontal Lifeline System is designed for up to four (4) users at one time, with a capacity (including clothing, tools, etc.) up to 310 lbs (140.6 kg) per user along the entire system, NOT PER SPAN.
+Installation/use of the system with the Safewaze 42 in Stanchions allows for a maximum of 2 users.